5 Wellness Metrics Your CEO Should Care About

 Return on Investment for Wellness Programs can be tricky to calculate.
-Although there is no one magic number that can show you the exact return on wellness programs, there are a few metrics that can help you understand the success rate of a wellness program.
+Although there is no one magic number that can show you the exact return on wellness programs, yet there are a few metrics that can help you understand the success rate of a wellness program.

-2. Reduction in Medical Leaves and Sick Days
+2. Reduction In Medical Leaves And Sick Days

-3. Annual Health Cost increase per employee
+3. Annual Health Cost Increase Per Employee

 Pure quantitative metric, Annual Health Cost per employee will ideally decrease after the implementation of the wellness program.
 This is based on the ideology that “Prevention is better than cure.”
-Hence, encouraging employees to develop healthy habits can help in reduction and prevention of health risk factors.
-Furthermore, studies indicate that successful wellness programs can lead to a 20-30% decrease in the healthcare costs.
-In the first two years it would be very rare to see a sudden drop in the healthcare costs – therefore it is advisable to track Annual Health Cost increase per employee per year.
+Hence, encouraging employees to develop healthy habits can help in the reduction and prevention of health risk factors.
+Furthermore, studies indicate that successful wellness programs can lead to a 20-30% decrease in healthcare costs.
+In the first two years, it would be very rare to see a sudden drop in the healthcare costs – therefore it is advisable to track Annual Health Cost increase per employee per year.

-5. Behavioral Changes and Satisfaction
+5. Behavioural Changes & Satisfaction

 Apart from all the other quantitative metrics mentioned, this one is entirely qualitative.
 Healthy employees tend to be generally satisfied with their work-life and surroundings, which in turn increases their productivity.
 It is recommended that you frequently ask your employees about their satisfaction levels regarding the current wellness programs and make appropriate changes.
 Furthermore, satisfaction also stems from Behavioral Changes.
-Like diseases, healthy behaviors are also contagious – you are likely to exercise when there are few other people exercising next to you.
+Like diseases, healthy behaviours are also contagious – you are likely to exercise when there are few other people exercising next to you.
 Therefore, encouraging employees to make healthy lifestyle choices can increase employee satisfaction in the long run and lower healthcare costs.